karyeet/heroku-lavalink/README.md

 3. Follow https://devcenter.heroku.com/articles/git.
 If heroku is unable to automatically configure buildpacks, go to your projects settings on the heroku website and add java and nodejs.
 4. Go to your project settings->config vars on heroku and set a new var called PASS to what you want your lavalink password to be.
-5. In the same menu, set a new var called JAVA_TOOL_OPTIONS and set it to "-XX:+UseContainerSupport -Xmx500m -Xss256k -XX:CICompilerCount=2 -Dfile.encoding=UTF-8" without the "" , this will set ram to max on a free dyno
+5. In the same menu, set a new var called JAVA_TOOL_OPTIONS and set it to `-Xmx400m -Xms400m -XX:MaxPermSize=48m`, these are settings I recommend for a free dyno.
 6. In the same menu, create a var called APP_NAME and set it to your heroku applications name.
 ##
 **Notes:**